noahgibbs/codefolio_octopress/source/vow-renewal/index.markdown

 <h2>Travel Arrangements</h2>

-To make your travel arrangements, please call Disney at (800) 566-0972 to make your reservations.
+To make your travel arrangements (cruise and air travel to Florida), please call Disney at (800) 566-0972 to make your reservations.
 Please ask to be linked with reservation #26410014 (Noah and Krissy).
 You should be on the Disney Fantasy, embarking August 27th, 2016 from Port Canaveral, Florida.
 You